Skip to content

 Copilot~/.copilot/agents//home/yolo/.copilot/agents/

 This copies instruction files and skills, not full configs, credentials, settings, or history.
-For full tool configs, use --claude-config, --codex-config, --gemini-config, or --opencode-config.
+For full tool configs, use --claude-config, --codex-config, --gemini-config, --opencode-config, or --pi-config.
+Antigravity CLI stores its config under ~/.gemini/antigravity-cli, so --gemini-config covers Antigravity too.

 Auto-forwarded environment variables